kaob1991/pands-project2021/README.md

   ```

-  I also created the output file:
+  I also created the output file, which I have set to overwrite each time the program is run:
    ``` python
    out = open("summary_file_text_output.txt", "w")
    ```